AashnaNarang/Elevator/README.md

 2. Click on the green button "Code"
 3. Download the ZIP folder.
 4. Use steps 1-7 in the instructions shown [Here](#Instructions-for-running-the-file-using-the-ZIP-folder:).

+## Instructions for testing
+1. Go to TestElevatorSystem inside src
+2. Click on the Run as Junit test